chenlezhi/MUST-FM/README.md

 ## Dataset

-All datasets used in MUST-FM can be downloaded from https://zenodo.org/records/20095042
+The processed datasets used in MUST-FM can be downloaded from https://zenodo.org/records/20095042

 ## Training MUST-FM